horgh/catbox/README.md

 # Setup
+The daemon always listens on a plaintext port and a TLS port.
+This means you must have a certificate and key available.

 To generate a self-signed certificate for TLS:

     openssl req -newkey rsa:4096 -x509 -keyout key.pem -out certificate.pem -days 3650 -nodes

+Copy the three configuration files {example,opers-example,servers-example}.conf and update their options as you need.
+Below I make suggestions for what you will want to update.

+Once you have edited the configuration files, you can start the daemona like so:

+    ./ircd -config server.conf

+## server.conf (example.conf)

+  * You will probably need to change listen-host
+  * You will probably want to change server-name
+  * You will probably want to change the opers-config and servers-config paths.

+The other options you may find it acceptable to leave as they are.

+## opers.conf (opers-example.conf)
+This file defines operators.
+Any user connected can become an oper by using the /OPER command and using a combination listed in this file.
+You should change the default.

+## servers.conf (servers-example.conf)
+This file defines servers to try to link to (and accept links from).
+You may not want any at first.
+Comment out the example server if so.

 # Some differences from RFC 2812 / RFC 1459
 This is not exhaustive, but some of the differences are:

   * Only # channels supported.